valdok/grin-rfcs/text/0023-multisig-wallet.md

 The core idea is based on Shamir's secret sharing (SSS) scheme, which allows the reconstruction of a secret by a quorum of M/N. And due to the homomorphic nature of ECC, the secret will not be reconstructed in a plain way.
 It will only be used to compute the shared pubkey, and to calculate the signatures required to build transactions (such as Schnorr's signature, and UTXO rangeproof)

-Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (like BIP44).
+Normal wallet has a master secret (usually derived from the seed phrase), which is then used to derive various keys, including the blinding factors for coins (like \vf).

 The multisig wallet requires 2 changes: